 The preceding example assumes that servers provide adequate internal storage and processing power.
 As the number of servers increase, storage must be multiplied by the same number.
-For example, to support

-4,160 users per Pod for a given mailbox profile, the server platform requires a larger amount of storage and compute capacity.
-This can be expanded by adding an external storage enclosure to a server.
+For example, to support 4,000 users per Pod for a given mailbox profile, the server platform requires a larger amount of storage and compute capacity.

-While the PowerEdge R730xd server with 16 LFF drives and expanded capacity using a Dell Storage MD1400 provides the necessary storage and compute capacity for an Exchange deployment, it is important that you design the Exchange infrastructure to support scalability, high availability and efficient management.
+While the PowerEdge R730xd server with 16 LFF drives provides the necessary storage and compute capacity for an Exchange deployment, it is important that you design the Exchange infrastructure to support scalability, high availability and efficient management.
 This requires additional solution components depending on the design considerations.
 The following section describes these design considerations.

-3 Solution Design
+5 Solution Design

 While designing the solution infrastructure, you must consider the best practices at each tier of the architecture.
 The following sections describe the design principles and how each infrastructure subsystem can be architected.
-These design principles, along with the component architecture, provide guidance for any Exchange deployment that uses the PowerEdge R730xd server as described in section 2.3.
+These design principles, along with the component architecture, provide guidance for any Exchange deployment that uses the PowerEdge R730xd server as described in section 3.1.

-3.1 Infrastructure High Availability
+5.1 Infrastructure High Availability